fastai/fastai/docs/dev/gpu.md

 Installation: `pip3 install nvidia-ml-py3`.

-And here is a usage example:
+And here is a usage example via a sample module `nvidia_smi`:

 ```
 import nvidia_smi